cagov/caldata-mdsa-training/docs/dbt/cloud.md

 Data layers represent a systematic approach to data modeling by organizing data into distinct phases. dbt does a particularly great job of explaining best practices to structuring your project and data with naming conventions, example code, and reasoning on such practices in [this guide](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview).
 We’ve summarized it below, but still recommend a thorough read of dbt’s guide.

 1. **Staging**
     1. The staging layer is the initial point of contact for your raw data
     2. Models in the staging layer have a one-to-one relationship with source data ensuring data integrity and providing a reliable foundation for downstream models
     3. There are very few transformations that happen in this layer.
 Appropriate ones are:
         1. Column renaming (e.g. PLACEFP to place_fips)
         2. Data type casting (e.g. string type to numeric)
         3. Basic computations (e.g. cents to dollars)
     4. Staging models are often materialized ephemerally or as views (more about materializations later!)
     5. Files are prefixed with `stg_` and saved in a subdirectory usually named “staging” of the models folder
 2. **Intermediate**
     1. Intermediate models are where you start applying more complex transformations to your data.
     2. This layer is used for data cleansing, feature engineering, and combining data from different sources.
     3. Intermediate models allow you to build modular and reusable transformations following the principles of [DRY (Don’t Repeat Yourself)](https://docs.getdbt.com/terms/dry#why-write-dry-code)
     4. Common transformations that happen in this layer are:
         1. Table joins or unions
         2. Data aggregations (e.g. using a function like `SUM()`)
         3. Data pivots
-   5. Materialized as views
-   6. Files are prefixed with `int_` and saved in a subdirectory usually named “intermediate” of the models folder
+    5. Files are prefixed with `int_` and saved in a subdirectory usually named “intermediate” of the models folder
 3. **Marts (or Data Marts)**
     1. Marts are the final layer in the data modeling process, representing consumable datasets tailored for specific business or programs needs
     2. Sometimes called the entity layer or concept layer, to emphasize that our marts are meant to represent a specific entity or concept at its unique grain
-   3. Materialized as tables or incremental models

-   4. Use plain English to name the file based on the concept that forms the grain of the mart e.g. `incidents.sql`, `claimants.sql`, `orders.sql`
+    3. Use plain English to name the file based on the concept that forms the grain of the mart e.g. `incidents.sql`, `claimants.sql`, `orders.sql`

-   5. Wide and denormalized
+    4. Wide and denormalized

 ## Tour of dbt Cloud user interface

-1. We’ll give you a brief overview of the dbt Cloud user interface:__
+1. We’ll give you a brief overview of the dbt Cloud user interface:
     1. _File browser_
     2. _File editor_
     3. _Preview pane_
     4. _Linter/Fixer_
     5. _Build/Run_
 2. Validate your development environment:
-   1. Open the _Develop_ tab in your own environment and open `transform/models/staging/stg_pems__station_meta.sql`
+    1. Open the Develop tab in your own environment and open transform/models/staging/stg_water_quality__stations.sql
     2. Click on the _Preview_ button.
 You should see data in the lower panel
 3. Demonstrate the _Run_/_Build_ functionality
 4. Demonstrate the _Fix_/_Lint_ functionality
 5. Verify that the models you ran are visible in your personal schema within `TRANSFORM_DEV`

 ## Exercise: Create your first dbt staging model

-Let’s create a staging model for the PEMS database!
-The data in `raw_prd.clearinghouse.station_meta` has been loaded from the PeMS clearinghouse without modification.
-But there are a few simple transformations we can do to make working with this data more ergonomic.
-Models involving simple transformations involving things like type conversion or column renaming are called staging models.
+Let’s create two staging models!
+The data in `raw_dev.water_quality.stations` and `raw_dev.water_quality.lab_results` have been loaded from [data.ca.gov/dataset/water-quality-data](https://data.ca.gov/dataset/water-quality-data) without modification except for the exclusion of the \_id column in each table.
+There are a few simple transformations we can do to make working with these data more ergonomic.
+Models that require simple transformations involving things like data type conversion or column renaming are called staging models.

+### First staging model instructions

 1. Find and switch to your branch: `<your-first-name>-dbt-training`
-2. Open `transform/models/staging/stg_pems__station_meta.sql`.
+2. Open `transform/models/staging/stg_water_quality__stations.sql`.
 You should see a simple SQL statement that just selects all of the data from the raw table
 3. Update the select statement to do the following:
-   1. Explicitly select columns by name rather than with `*`
+    1. Explicitly select all columns by name rather than with *
-   2. Exclude the following columns: FILENAME, USER_ID_1, USER_ID_2, USER_ID_3, USER_ID_4
+    2. Exclude the following column: STATION_NAME
-   3. Rename the following columns: FWY, DIR, STATE_PM, ABS_PM
-      1. You can maintain the `snake_case`
-      2. Use your best judgment if you feel you can write a better or less ambiguous name for columns
-   4. Pull the date from the “FILENAME” column, this will involve many steps that can be done in one line
+    3. Change the STATION_ID column type to varchar
+        1. Use Snowflake’s TO_VARCHAR() function which needs one argument – the column to be converted
+    4. Change the SAMPLE_DATE_MIN and SAMPLE_DATE_MAX columns to timestamps
-      1. Use Snowflake’s [`DATE_FROM_PARTS()`](https://docs.snowflake.com/en/sql-reference/functions/date_from_parts) function which takes three integer arguments – a year, a month, a day – to construct a date
+        1. Use Snowflake’s TO_TIMESTAMP() function which needs two arguments – the column to be converted and the output format e.g. YYYY-MM-DD HH24:MI:SS
-      2. Use Snowflakes [`SUBSTR()`](https://docs.snowflake.com/en/sql-reference/functions/substr) function, to pull the year, month, and day from the “FILENAME” column and simultaneously [`CAST()`](https://docs.snowflake.com/en/sql-reference/data-type-conversion) these as integers
-      3. The integer results from the `SUBSTR()` function will be the arguments for the `DATE_FROM_PARTS()` function.
-In other words, the `DATE_FROM_PARTS()` function will be the outer function that wraps the three uses of the `SUBSTR()` function inside of it
-      4. Name this new column “META_DATE”
     5. Format your SQL query as a CTE

+### Second staging model instructions

+1. Remain on your current branch: <your-first-name>-dbt-training
+2. Open `transform/models/staging/stg_water_quality__lab_results.sql`.
+You should see a simple SQL statement that just selects all of the data from the raw table
+3. Update the select statement to do the following:
+    1. Explicitly select the following columns by name rather than with *: station_id, status, sample_code, sample_date, sample_depth, sample_depth_units, parameter, result, reporting_limit, units, and method_name
+    2. Change the station_id column type to varchar
+        1. Use Snowflake’s TO_VARCHAR() function which needs one argument – the column to be converted
+    3. Change the sample_date column type to timestamp
+        1. Use Snowflake’s TO_TIMESTAMP() function which needs two arguments – the column to be converted and the output format e.g. YYYY-MM-DD HH24:MI:SS
+    4. Alias and capitalize all of your columns e.g. select “column_name” as COLUMN_NAME
+4. Format your SQL query as a CTE

+### Finally

-4. _Lint_ and _Fix_ your file, save any changes made
+1. _Lint_ and _Fix_ your file, save any changes made
-5. Commit and sync your code and leave a concise, yet descriptive commit message
+1. Commit and sync your code and leave a concise, yet descriptive commit message
-6. In GitHub (Azure DevOps), create a new pull request and add a teammate as a reviewer
+1. In GitHub (or Azure DevOps), create a new pull request and add a teammate as a reviewer
-7. We’ll end the day by reviewing each other’s PRs
+1. We’ll end the day by reviewing each other’s PRs

 ## References